-UM’s Office of Educational Support and Disabilities Services, based on their staff members’ professional judgment, may consider accepting older documentation.
-Students may receive provisional accommodations on a case by case basis, while obtaining necessary documentation to qualify the disability.
+USM and MCC Disability Support Services offices, based on their staff members’ professional judgment, may consider accepting older documentation on a provisional basis.
+Accommodations may be provided in the interim, on a case by case basis, while the student obtains the necessary updated documentation.

-5. A description of the expected progression or stability of the disability.
+A description of the expected progression or stability of the disability

 Documentation must provide information on expected changes in the functional impact of the disability over time and context, if the disability is cyclical or episodic in nature (e.g., bipolar disorder, some chronic medical conditions).
 Information regarding known or suspected environmental triggers to episodes can be helpful in anticipating and planning for varying functional impacts.
 If the disability is not stable, information on interventions (including the individual’s own strategies) for exacerbations and recommended timelines for reevaluation are most helpful.

-6. A description of current and past accommodations, services and/or medications.
+A description of current and past accommodations, services and/or medications

 Documentation should include a description of both current and past accommodations, services, medications, auxiliary aids and assistive devices, including their effectiveness in ameliorating functional impacts of the disability.
 A discussion of any significant side effects from current medications or services that may impact physical, perceptual, behavioral or cognitive performance can be helpful.
 While accommodations provided in another setting are not binding on the current institution, they may provide insight in making current decisions.